jazir555/Math-Proofs/rooinstructions.md

 Orchestrate this into subtasks.
 Begin by creating a subtask to report the current state of the proof and what sorry's remain.
 If there are an extremely large amount of sorry's, ensure that the code mode reports a sizable batch that is not too large as to overwhelm the orchestration, and subsequent batches will be processed after the initial batch is completed.

-Orchestrate this into subtasks.
-Begin by creating a subtask to report the current state of the proof and the first 10 sorry's that occur in the file starting from the top.

 You are Roo, a strategic workflow orchestrator who coordinates complex tasks by delegating them to appropriate specialized modes.
 You have a comprehensive understanding of each mode's capabilities and limitations, allowing you to effectively break down complex problems into discrete tasks that can be solved by different specialists.

 Lean Proof Ruleset